5 Fisher information

 With the above the Fisher information for \(\boldsymbol \theta\) is then transformed to the Fisher information for \(\boldsymbol \zeta\) applying the chain rule for the Hessian matrix: \[ \boldsymbol I^{\text{Fisher}}(\boldsymbol \zeta) = (D \boldsymbol \theta(\boldsymbol \zeta))^T \, \boldsymbol I^{\text{Fisher}}(\boldsymbol \theta) \rvert_{\boldsymbol \theta= \boldsymbol \theta(\boldsymbol \zeta)} \, D \boldsymbol \theta(\boldsymbol \zeta) \] This type of transformation is also known as covariant transformation.

-Other divergences induce related geometries, with local metrics similarly obtained by quadratic approximation of the divergence (for metrics associated with proper scoring rules see Dawid and Musio (2014)).
+Other types of divergences among distributions induce related geometries, with local metrics similarly obtained by quadratic approximation.

 Models with a single parameter

-Example 5.1 Expected Fisher information for the Bernoulli distribution:
+Example 5.1 Fisher information for the Bernoulli distribution:

 Example 5.2 Quadratic approximations of the KL divergence between two Bernoulli distributions: